 Taking the train protects the climate.
-Since the beginning of 2018, our ICE, IC and EC trains have been operating with 100 percent renewable power within Germany, making travel more environmentally friendly than ever for our long distance customers.
+Since the beginning of 2018, our ICE, IC and EC trains have been running on 100% renewable power in Germany, making travel more environmentally friendly than ever for our long distance customers.
 This makes DB the largest user of renewable power in Germany today.
 This is green.
 And forward-looking.

-More green electricity and less CO2: this is also the aim behind DB Cargo's DBeco plus product.
-We give logistics customers the option to have their goods transported by rail using 100 percent renewable power.
-To do this, we feed the required volumes of power from renewable sources into our traction current network.
+More green electricity and less CO2 is also the aim behind DB Cargo's DBeco plus product.
+We give logistics customers the option to have their goods transported by rail using 100% renewable power.
+To do this, we feed the required volumes of power from renewable sources into our traction power network.

 And it's not only our trains that are shifting to renewables.
 We have also been powering 33 rail stations entirely with green electricity.
 This includes the 15 largest stations in Germany and since mid-November 2019 also our "rail stations of the future".